Kiaazad/PrincessTrainer-Jasmine/known issues.md

 - The Menu Room is closed.
 - The Setting Room is closed.

-- The “Cash in Hand” quest turn in is bugged.
-When you reload a save, other than the first auto one, you can no longer turn in the quest to Jafar.
->> the qlog.has returns False after a load.

 "Thanks.
 It was so dark that I couldn't see where to click to go back to the tower!
 Admittedly my eyesight isn't very good."
 >> we need ease of access options